ajitonelsonn/Junie_Arcade/junie-arcade/how_game_is_work.md

 ### For GDC Event Attendees:

-Top 3 players on the leaderboard at Cloud9 & JetBrains event booths can win authentic **Timor-Leste merchandise**:
+Every top 3 players on the leaderboard at Cloud9 & JetBrains event booths can win authentic **Timor-Leste merchandise**:

 **Prizes:**